PavanPandya016/newspaper/README.md

 # Newspaper

-A simple Django-based news website that supports article posting, comments, user accounts and basic page management.
+A simple Django-based news website that supports article posting, comments, user accounts and page management.
 This repository implements a small, easy-to-run project intended for learning and demonstration purposes.

 ## Features